Efficient Fair Division with Minimal Sharing

-This leads to another characterization of fPO allocations (proof can be found in \citet{branzei2019chores} for the case of bads and in Appendix \ref{sec:po-cycle} for the mixture of goods and bads). \begin{lemma} An allocation $\mathbf{z}$ is fractionally Pareto-optimal if and only if there is a vector of weights $\lambda=(\lambda_i)_{i\in [n]}$ with $\lambda_i>0$, $i\in[n]$ and objects $o\in[m]$
+This leads to another characterization of fPO allocations.
+The proof can be found in \citet{branzei2019chores} for the case of bads and in Appendix \ref{sec:po-cycle} for a mixture of goods and bads. \begin{lemma} An allocation $\mathbf{z}$ is fractionally Pareto-optimal if and only if there is a vector of weights $\lambda=(\lambda_i)_{i\in [n]}$ with $\lambda_i>0$, $i\in[n]$, such that

 for all agents $i,j\in[n]$ and objects $o\in[m]$. \end{lemma} We note that Lemma~\ref{lem:po-weights} implies an alternative algorithm for checking fractional Pareto-optimality, which, in contrast to the strongly-polynomial algorithm of Lemma~\ref{lem:po-check} runs in weakly polynomial time.
 Indeed, fractional Pareto-optimality of $\mathbf{z}$ is equivalent to the existence of the vector $\lambda$ and the latter exists if and only if the linear program formed by inequalities~\eqref{eq_lambda} and the positivity condition is feasible (the positivity requirement can be replaced by $\lambda_i\geq 1$, $i\in[n]$, since the linear program is homogeneous).